 These are five frame nucs, busting out with bees.
 Marked queens and lots of brood.

-Orders will be accepted after the first of the year, January 2018.
+Orders are accepted now.
 Specify whether you want a medium or deep nucs.
 Please ask questions.

 They will be ready on ... well since hive development is completely weather dependent, they will be ready exactly when they are but most are ready in May. :)

 It is first come first serve, however so order early.

 I am not planning on offering any packages in 2019 but can help direct you to other sources.
 See the call-out box (below) on whether a package or nuc is appropriate for you.

 The packages are three pound packages.
 BeeGeorge has bought them from the same place for years and they have always been top notch.

 Should I get a package or a nuc?